What Are SQF Codes And Why Are They Important?

-The Safe Quality Food Institute (SQFI) offers an internationally recognized certification system, with a series of three levels of certifications, designed to meet the needs of all suppliers in the food industry.
+The Safe Quality Food Institute (SQFI) offers an internationally recognized certification system, divided into three levels of certification, designed to meet the needs of all suppliers in the food industry.

 The implementation of an SQF management system addresses a buyer’s food safety and quality requirements and provides a solution for businesses supplying local and global food markets.